 My name is Mar’yana Svarnyk.
-I live in Toronto and I make somewhat traditional Ukrainian Easter eggs (pysanka), using the traditional wax resist techniques, that is, hot bees wax to draw patterns on the eggs, and dyes or acid to color or etch the shell.
+I live in Regina, SK, Canada and I make somewhat traditional Ukrainian Easter eggs (pysanky), using the wax resist techniques, that is, hot bees wax to draw patterns on the eggs, and dyes or acid to color or etch the shell.

-You can find out more about me and my other interests in my non-egg-related blog: msvarnyk.wordpress.com
+You can find out more about me and my other interests in my non-egg-related blog (mainly dormant now): msvarnyk.wordpress.com